queuedpixel/twitch-plays-craps/README.md

 * `all` - *All* Bet; pays 175 to 1 for rolling 2, 3, 4, 5, 6, 8, 9, 10, 11, 12 (in any order) before rolling 7
 * `tall` - *Tall* Bet; pays 34 to 1 for rolling 8, 9, 10, 11, 12 (in any order) before rolling 7
 * `small` - *Small* Bet; pays 34 to 1 for rolling 2, 3, 4, 5, 6 (in any order) before rolling 7
+* `fire` - *Fire* Bet; pays based on the number of unique points made before seven out; 4 points pays 24 to 1, 5 points pays 249 to 1, 6 points pays 999 to 1

 You can make a bet for the largest possible amount by using `max` instead of an amount when placing a bet.